hotosm/docs/docs/dev-practices.md

     > Ideally there should not be many tasks with `effort:high`.
     > If there are, consider breaking them down to smaller tasks.

-- The quality control status can be tracked:
+- The testing status can be tracked:

-  - `qa:ready`: the issue has been fixed and is ready to test.
+  - `testing:ready`: the issue has been fixed and is ready to test.
-  - `qa:fail`: the issue was not fixed as intended and requires additional work from the developer.
+  - `testing:fail`: the issue was not fixed as intended and requires additional work from the developer.
-  - The `qa:xx` label can be removed when an issue is closed.
+  - The `testing:xx` label can be removed when an issue is closed.
+    > Note that `testing` is used as a simpler alternative to project management
+    > terminology such as `quality control` or `quality assurance`.

 - Issues marked `good first issue` are approachable to newcomers in the repo.
   - Ideally the repo should always have a few low priority `good first issue`